jecfish/recorder-demo/README.md

 # Run the examples

 The `src/screenshot-ext.js` will take screenshot after every step.

-- All JSON user flows are in the `/recordings` folder.
+All JSON user flows are in the `/recordings` folder.

 - Use `npm start` to run the command programmatically.
 - Use `npm run replay` to run multiple recordings with Puppeteer Replay CLI.
+- You can also import the JSON file into [Chrome DevTools Recorder](https://goo.gle/devtools-recorder).
+- See `.github/workflows/node.js.yml` to see how to setup the user flows to run on everyday 12:30pm / commits.